kushank-coder/Generative-AI---Coursera/README.md

 1) evaluation of llm is generally done by BLEU, and ROUGE.
 But most of the reliable is when the evaluation is done by a human (it is referred to be gold standard) when evaluating the model
 2) when considering to compare 2 models for a specific use case, jitni kam shots chahiye us model ko achha response generate karne , the better that model is as compared to another one.
 3) Pre Training of LLM (or base model training) is done via self -supervised learning (different than just supervised learning).
 On the other hand fine tuning is a supervised learning method
+4) Prompt Tuning is a fantastic way to improve the efficiency of a model.
+In this random tokens are inputed in context window, the tokens learns their values on themselves only, this is a better method to perform better as compared to prompt tuning (bigger models perform all the more better via prompt tuning) I believe , fine tuning + LoRa + Prompt Tuning (soft prompt) can significantly improve upon the performnace of an LLM.
 4) One question : Can we use the data that is used for training that same data for prompt engineering, not sure will it value add in the model, then in some ways we can achieve an equilibirium in maybe the amount of data required to train an llm if it can be reduced or not.